Mushai10/Lisaproject/src/data/hero-collection-landscaping-johanneesburg/hero-02.md

 ---
 id: 'hero-collection-02'
-subtitle: 'Elengecy Interior Designs'
-title: 'Kitchen Planning and Design'
-desc: ' Kitchen planning and design is a critical phase of any kitchen renovation or new construction project.
-It involves creating a functional, aesthetically pleasing, and efficient kitchen space that meets your specific needs and preferences.'
+title: 'We’re on a Green Mission!'
+desc: 'We will add our ideas to those of the client and design a garden that fits the client’s exact needs. '
-image: '/images/hero/home-collection/kitchenplanning.jpg'
+image: '/images/furniture/lawn-mower.jpg'
 imageAlt: 'Slide Image'
 ---